 There are already apps available on the App Store allowing you to contribute to research that may help the fight against Parkinson's, diabetes, asthma and breast cancer too.

 Just search ResearchKit on the App Store to find them.
-Some will require you to take tests, while others will seek to collect your data from Health.
+Some apps are simply set up to gain consent for tests, in which researchers will send you kits to complete at home.
+Some will have you complete tasks, like tapping two buttons in quick order, while others will simply seek to collect your data from Health.